nwager/kernel-docs/docs/how-to/testing-verification/test-kernel-in-proposed.md

 ### Install via kernel metapackage

-Use this approach if you want to receives automatic updates for the latest version of the kernel in that series.
+Use this approach if you want to receive automatic updates for the latest version of the kernel in that series.

 If the kernel version in -proposed is the highest in any pocket, run: